Reducing the Remuneration Subject to Source Deductions of Income Tax

 Learn more

-If an employee's remuneration for a pay period includes a taxable security option benefit (other than shares in a Canadian-controlled private corporation [CCPC]), you have to subtract from the employee's gross remuneration, for that pay period, the amount of the deduction the employee can claim for the benefit in their income tax return.
+If an employee's remuneration for a pay period includes a taxable security option benefit (other than shares in a Canadian-controlled private corporation [CCPC]), you have to subtract from the employee's gross remuneration, for that pay period, the amount of the deduction they can claim for the benefit in their income tax return.

 Before subtracting the amount, make sure that the employee meets the conditions for claiming the deduction.
 For more information, see Deduction for Stock Options of a Corporation Other than a Canadian-Controlled Private Corporation or Options to Purchase Mutual Fund Units. - the portion of the remuneration that gives entitlement to: